mlammens/ENS-610/ENS-610-EP-603-FA-2020-Syllabus.md

 ### Case / Discussion leader

 The case / discussion leader is responsible for leading the discussion and synthesis session.
-They will provide feedback on the reading response prompt.
-They will come prepared with a brief (less than 15 minute) overview presentation and questions and/or discussion points to stimulate a synthetic conversation. **These questions must be shared with Prof. Aiello-Lammens by Monday 9 AM.** You do not need to post a reading response when you are discussion leader.
+They will lead the group in establishing Case Learning Objectives and ensure that the work required to achieve these objectives is partitioned equally among group members.
+During the Case discussion, they will be prepared with a brief (approx. 5 minute) overview statement on the case and class reading and they will have a plan to guide the discussion and synthesis session to ensure that each group member has a chance to address at least one of the learning objectives.

+### Peer-review of research paper

+You will perform a peer-review of the research paper draft for a fellow student.
+We will discuss this assignment and process further in class.

-### Final research paper
+### Term research paper

 The research paper should be a thorough review of a topic in environmental science ***OR*** of the scientific basis for a piece of